Ed Daly: Philanthropy

-His generous attitude and courage was revealed most famously in 1975 when he rescued women and children at Da Nang in South Vietnam aboard one of his World Airways planes.
+In 1975, Daly's generous attitude and courage were famously revealed when he rescued women and children at Da Nang in South Vietnam aboard one of his World Airways planes.
 These flights cost Daly millions of dollars and almost cost him his life once.
 Annoyed when his contracted airlifts had been prematurely canceled, and eager to obtain new approval from the U.S. government and the South Vietnamese government in Saigon, Daly assembled some of his flight crews to airlift South Vietnamese refugees.
 Without official permission, he and one of his crews took off from Ton Son Nhut Airport in Saigon and flew to Da Nang, where mobs of civilians and soldiers rushed the plane.
 It never stopped taxiing on the runway while crowds of people clamored to get aboard.
 Trying to prevent soldiers from boarding the plane, Daly fired his pistol in the air, but he was unable to restore order and was injured by some soldiers.
 When the crew finally raised the rear air stair on the Boeing 727-100 jetliner, they were attacked with bullets and grenades.
 The flight crew praised Daly for his valiant effort in rescuing the refugees.

-Yet, Daly was extremely modest about his philanthropy, trying to keep it out of the spotlight. in sharp contrast to the flashy full-page advertisements he purchased for World Airways to promote its business.
-Articles that discussed his donations often stated things such as, "Daly quietly has been giving…", " I don't want to be mentioned, I mean it.
-No way".
+Even so, Daly was extremely modest about his philanthropy, trying to keep it out of the spotlight, in sharp contrast to the flashy full-page advertisements he purchased for World Airways to promote its business.
+Articles that discussed his donations often stated things such as: "Daly quietly has been giving..." and " I don't want to be mentioned, I mean it.
+No way."
 In one article describing his scholarship fund, the author wrote that Daly simply would not talk about it.
-Still, he was willing to discuss his efforts to provide jobs to minority persons.
+He was willing, however, to discuss his efforts to provide jobs to minority persons.

 Personal life

-Daly married June Chandler in October 1949.
-A former flight attendant for Pan American Airlines, she later helped Daly run World Airways, becoming deputy chairman after his death.
+In October 1949, Daly married June Chandler, a former flight attendant for Pan American Airlines.
+She would later help Daly run World Airways, becoming deputy chairperson after his death.